Actions & Inputs

 Intent

-The Button has four different intents: primary, secondary, positive, and negative.
-Each intent is used to communicate a specific semantic tone of the Button to the user.
+The button has four intents: primary, secondary, positive and negative.
+Each communicates a specific tone to the user.

 Size